top of page

 Fans 5

-The seating capacity is 5,800 and after the first five matches this 2018-2019 season, the average attendance is an impressive 5,582.
-Students sit in the southeast corner of the arena next to the school’s hockey band–a very lively bunch all.
-I laughed at one student’s sign which read: “Don’t Read This!”
-They keep the place rocking, offering chants and cheers which are quite clever.
+The seating capacity is 5,800, and the average attendance usually exceeds 5,500.
+Students sit in the southeast corner of the arena next to the school’s hockey band–a very lively bunch.
+They keep the place rocking, offering chants and cheers that are quite clever.

 Extras 5